jam-duna/jamduna/jamtestvectors/assurances/README.md

 We offer two types of test vectors:

 - Tiny: These are designed for quick adjustments and prototyping, with reduced validators (6) and cores count (2).
-They are provided in both JSON format for easy inspection and modification, and in SCALE format, which is the production binary codec.

-- Full: These vectors use production validators (1023) and cores count (341) Similar to the tiny vectors, they are available in JSON and SCALE format.
+- Full: These vectors use production validators (1023) and cores count (341)

-Both JSON and SCALE formats conform to the JAM types ASN.1 [schema](../jam-types-asn/jam-types.asn) and the Assurances test vectors specific [schema](./assurances.asn).
+Both JSON and SCALE formats conform to the JAM ASN.1 [schema](../jam-types-asn/jam-types.asn) and this subsystem STF specific [schema](./assurances.asn).

 ## STF Output